DGretta/Music/modular/noise_engineering_numeric_repetitor_guide.md

 ---

 **Bottom Line:** Numeric Repetitor isn't just a rhythm generator - it's a **mathematical rhythm processor** that transforms simple modulation into complex polyrhythmic relationships through prime number algorithms.
 Every patch teaches you something new about how algorithmic rhythm generation really works.
-As the **rhythmic brain of Phase 2 ecosystems**, it transforms organic breathing, controlled chaos, and artificial intelligence into unified mathematical polyrhythmic evolution.
+As the **rhythmic brain of Advanced ecosystems**, it transforms organic breathing, controlled chaos, and artificial intelligence into unified mathematical polyrhythmic evolution.

 ---